 Barre Using Everyday Objects

 The most essential pieces of equipment for your home barre workout are a non-slip floor, a sturdy support (this can be a chair or any other sturdy piece of furniture in your home) and a pair of lightweight dumbbells for added resistance.
 If you don’t own a pair of dumbbells, read on for some excellent swaps.

 “You can use a rolled-up towel to replace a squishy ball and water bottles to replace light weights.”

 Weight Training Using Everyday Objects

-In place of lighter dumbbells, consider using canned food or smaller water bottles fille with water, rocks or sand.
-In place of heavier dumbbells, grab a couple of 5 gallon water jugs and again fill with something that adds weight.
-A 72 oz jug of laundry soap weighs about 5lbs, and like a water jug, has a handle making it easy to lift and manuever.
+In place of lighter dumbbells, consider using canned food or smaller water bottles filled with water, rocks, or sand.
+In place of heavier dumbbells, grab a couple of 5-gallon water jugs and again fill with something that adds weight.
+A 72 oz jug of laundry soap weighs about 5lbs, and like a water jug, has a handle making it easy to lift and maneuver.

 In place of gliding discs, grab some paper plates.
 Yes, it’s that simple!

 Finally, don’t forget chairs and stairs.
 A chair can be used for anything from step-ups to tricep dips.
 Turn your bottom step into a “bench” for pushups (hands up for something a little easier and feet up for something a little harder).